shinsj4653/shinsj4653/README.md

 ## <center>💡 About me 💡</center>
 ```
 Hi everyone!
 My name is SeongJun Shin.
-I'm a KU student at the Department of Computer Engineering.
+I'm a college student at the Department of Computer Engineering.
 I develop websites using mainly SpringBoot and have interest in Database & AWS.
 I'm a thoughtful and caring person.
-I like watching movies and playing video games.
+I like watching movies and playing sports.
 My dream is to make people dive into my website and have a life-time experience.
 ```